Pretro/gymstore/README.md

 * Login page where only register users can have access to.

-* The use of stripe as a payment method for purchases made by users
+* The use of stripe as a payment method for purchases.

+* Product page ordered in different categories.

+* The option to search products by categories, price and rating.

+* Shopping cart page where users can see a list of products they have been purchased.
+Also manage to increase or delete the products they want.

+* Checkout page where the payment is generated.

+* Email sending to users with details of their purchases